Affinity and Anti-Affinity for VM Placement

 Node Affinity

-Node Affinity defines rules that guide the scheduler to attract a Virtual Machine Pod to a specific node or group of nodes.
-These rules rely on matching labels applied to the nodes.
+Node Affinity is a set of rules that guide the scheduler to attract a Virtual Machine to a specific node or group of nodes.
+These rules rely on matching labels that are applied to the nodes.

-The core use case for Node Affinity is to ensure that a VM runs only on nodes that possess specific hardware features, such as a particular GPU model or a high amount of RAM, by matching the corresponding labels on the node.
+The core use case for Node Affinity is to ensure that a VM runs only on nodes that possess specific features or needs, such as a particular GPU model or a high amount of RAM, by matching the corresponding labels on the node.

 This lab will demonstrate how Node Affinity is set up and how it functions.